 Rich Allen ascribes this more ambitious stance, in part, to the appointment of Olivier Letang.
 Formerly a director at PSG, Letang oversaw the appointment of Julien Stephan under whom Rennes won the Coupe de France and had their best ever Ligue 1 finish in 2019-20 in third position.
 Letang left the club in late 2020 following a fallout with the owners but he certainly set Stade Rennais on a better growth path.
-He then went on to join Lille and help them secure the Ligue 1 title last season.
+He then went on to join Lille and laid the foundations for Christophe Galtier to win the title with them.

 What has powered Stade Rennais' ability to complement home-grown academy talent with young recruits from elsewhere?
 A big factor is Florian Maurice, as @rich_allen85 explained on the latest Scouted Football Podcast.